deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

                 7779839 blocks of size 4096.
 3357598 blocks available
 ```

-the all folders came up empty except ZZ_ARCHIVE, however all the files were just nulled the users folder brought up these names
+all folders came up empty except ZZ_ARCHIVE, however, all the files were just nulled the user's folder brought up these names
 ```amanda amanda_adm bill bob chris henry joe jose lkys37en morgan mrb3n Public```

 I was able to write to the Users/Public folder so I attempted to upload a CC